ianrastall/text-utils/books/ada/book-ada-02.md

 - **Derived types** create distinct types for physical units and other distinct concepts
 - **Private types** enable information hiding and controlled access to data
-- Ada's compiler enforces type constraints at compile time, eliminating entire classes of runtime errors
+- Ada's compiler enforces type constraints at compile time when it can prove correctness, and otherwise emits runtime checks to prevent undefined behavior
-- Contract-based programming allows the compiler to verify correctness properties at compile time
+- Contract-based programming adds explicit preconditions and postconditions;
+   they are enforced at runtime by default and can be proven statically with tools such as SPARK

 ### 2.6.2 The Long-Term Benefits of Ada's Type System